pjustice/hello-world/README.md

 # hello-world
 initial project for training

-This is another descriptive comment
+This is another informative comment so much better